 What to Do if Your Teen is Violent

-If your teen starts to threaten you, to break things or to do anything physically violent, accept that you can’t stop him or her at this point.
+If your teen starts to threaten you, to break things or to do anything physically violent, and attempts to calm him or her are not working, it is usually safest to disengage from the situation.
 It can be dangerous to try to stop a teen when he or she is violent.
 The most important thing is to keep yourself and your other children safe.
+The following suggestions are safety tips to prevent the situation from escalating and decrease risk of harm to family members.

-Don’t talk to your teen again until he or she is calm and respectful.
+- Do not engage with your teen again until he or she is calm and you feel safe with him or her.
 Separate again if needed.

-Take precautions in your home by figuring out ahead of time what is the safest and fastest way out of the house.
+- Take precautions in your home by figuring out ahead of time what is the safest response to your teen’s violence, and make a safety plan about how you will respond the next time your teen is violent.

 What to Say to your Teen:

-It is important to let your teen know that anytime he or she starts to use abusive or violent behavior that you will immediately separate from him or her, and that you will not talk or engage again until he or she is calm and respectful.
+It is important to let your teen know that anytime he or she starts to use abusive or violent behavior that you will separate and not engage until he or she is calmed down and able to talk respectfully.
+Be specific with your teen about the behaviors that will prompt you to disengage, such as

 - Name calling or hurtful words